spring-projects-experimental/spring-boot-thin-launcher/README.md

 do not need to have their transitive dependencies or versions computed.
 It is possible to combine more than one properties file if they have different values of the `computed` flag, but if they both also contain dependencies then only the computed ones will be used.
-Note that this means you can compute a profile using `--thin.compute` and use it as a cache, speeding up startup without affecting any other settings that might be in other `thin.properties`.
+Note that this means you can compute a profile using `--thin.classpath=properties` and use it as a cache, speeding up startup without affecting any other settings that might be in other `thin.properties`.

 ## License
 This project is Open Source software released under the